What is cardiovascular disease (CVD)?

 Cholesterol: A natural substance that serves as a building block for cells and hormones and helps to carry fat through the blood vessels for use or storage in other parts of the body.

-Coronary Artery Disease: A disease in which the arteries that supply blood to the heart are narrowed by the buildup of plaque in the walls of the arteries.
+Coronary Artery Disease: A disease in which the arteries that supply blood to the heart are narrowed by the buildup of cholesterol and other deposits in the walls of the arteries.